sbtrn-devil/crtk/docs/api.md

 }
 ```

-In practice, all these points constitute the fact that `crtk`'s `SYNC`/`yield *SYNCW()` flow is protected against typical callback usage errors _on asynchronous service side_: double-trigger, invocation in intermediate service state, and synchronous invocation.
-It eliminates a bunch of possibilities for control flow bugs.
+In practice, all these points mean that `crtk`'s `SYNC`/`yield *SYNCW()` flow is protected against typical callback usage errors _from asynchronous service side_: double-trigger, invocation in intermediate service state, and synchronous invocation.
+So, when using `crtk`, a bunch of possibilities for control flow bugs due to flaky implementation of 3rd party libraries is eliminated in transparent manner.

 ### SYNCTL: _function(result)_